CellFateNucOrg/ChIP_seq_data_GEO/README.md

 >
 > **Chromatin ChIP-seq** *http://intermine.modencode.org/query/experiment.do?experiment=Chromatin+ChIP-seq* to create the **ChromatinChipSeq_mix.xlsx** table.

-2. TODO: processing table
-This was pasted onto the next sheet as plain text.
+2. Pasted the data from the excel table into Sheet2 of the same excel file as plain text.
+Used the script **cleanExcelTable.R** to create a cleaned up Excel table for the data.

 3. To get SRR names from GEO ids, used the reutils package, see the script **getSRRfromGSM.R**.
 The input is the modEncode_chromatinChipSeq_modHistone.csv file and the output is modEncode_chromatinChipSeq_modHistone_fullTable.tsv file with both GEO numbers and SRR numbers.
 This table is left with multiple similar columns in order to be sure that there is no mixup in the samples (i.e. the metadata downloaded with the SRR numbers (designaated withh _1 in the column name) is the same as that found with the GEO numbers.